 Record-keeping has always been an essential part of aviation but the traditional, cobbled-together record-keeping systems (logbooks, post-it notes, spreadsheets) are time-consuming and susceptible to error; these systems no longer make sense.
 Today’s technology allows team members to be on the same page at all times.
 The ability to share system information from person to person makes communication clear and transparent – vital for any detail-oriented business.

 - Propeller One is web-based software and compatible with any device, providing online access by staff anywhere 24 hours a day with secure daily backups.

 - Instantaneously know the status of an aircraft from anywhere.

 - No cost technical upgrades (behind the scenes) for all customers.

 - Product tested by operators, regulatory agencies and consultants.

 - Significant time saving for technical records keeping.

 - Designed for audit procedures to Transport Canada standards.

-- Up to 80% of an audit is for technical records and procedures which can be done off-site by giving the auditing agency access to your digital records.
+- Up to 80% of an audit is for technical records and procedures which can be done off-site by giving the auditing agency access to digital records.
 The remaining 20% involves a shortened onsite inspection if necessary.

 - Digital logbook for aircrew that updates all technical records daily and allows digital storage of all required aircraft documents and additional useful applications.